Voice Dictation for Lawyers: GDPR and Client Confidentiality

 - No model retraining on your voice data.
 Your dictations are not used to improve a shared model.

-- Documented GDPR compliance, with clear contractual terms about data processing and retention periods.
+- Documented GDPR compliance, with clear contractual terms about data processing and retention periods, including a Data Processing Agreement under Article 28 of the GDPR.

 - Responsive support, so you can communicate directly with the team on any compliance matter.